relevant-ai/RelevantCardsDocumentation/README.md

 ## Using Variables

-You can reference a variable `var` in a value as `"{var}"`.
+You can refer to a variable `var` in a value as `"{var}"`.
 For example, the following card looks exactly the same as the one above:

 ```json
 {